Kim Kardashian’s Paris Robbery: She Was Stalked For Days Before Attack: See Pics Of Suspects

 French police may be getting closer to capturing the culprits who were behind Kim Kardashian’s Oct.
 2016 Paris robbery, where she was bound and held at gunpoint inside her own apt.
 17 people were allegedly called in for questioning about terrifying attack, according to a Jan.
 9 report, and we’ve got the photos of the reported robbery suspects right here!

 Three out of the 17 suspects are women, as reported by the site, and the rest are men.
-Two of the suspects are reportedly diamond dealers, and as for the women — Authorities claim they were stalking Kim around Paris just days before the robbery.
+Two of the suspects are reportedly diamond dealers, and as for the women — Authorities claim they were stalking Kim around Paris just days before the robbery, TMZ reported.

 Kim Kardashian Robbed In Paris — See Pics